-How do you change batteries in a smoke alarm?
+How do you change batteries in a smoke alarm and properly test it?

 So let’s proceed:

 1. To remove the detector from the base, you twist it either clock-wise or counter clock-wise.
 It will only move in one direction, so exercise some discretion as to how much force you use.
 Don’t let go of it as it comes off.
 Pull it gently away from the base.

 2. With the detector removed from the base, you’ll notice it has a small plastic plug on the back with three wires coming out (usually black, white, and a third wire that can be either orange, red, or yellow).
 Squeeze the two tabs on either side of the plug together and pull it free of the detector.